 Conduct a Free Fishing Clinic

 The sport of fishing is one of the best ways to connect people of all ages to the outdoor world.
 Attending a fishing clinic can provide a great introduction to the sport and provide answers to the many questions you may have.
+Approved free sportfishing clinics waive the requirement of participants to possess a fishing license or enroll in the Recreational Marine Fishing Registry (during program hours only).
+All other applicable fishing regulations remain in effect during an event.
 Organizations or groups interested in conducting a free sportfishing clinic should fill out the Application to Conduct a Free Sportfishing Clinic (PDF) (278 KB) at least 30 days prior to the planned event and mail it to:

 New York State Department of Environmental Conservation